 As an addition to the original Campaign exercise a special purpose SDR Rx.
 (Sentinel) has been developed by Cross Country Wireless (CCW), along with a very small active aerial, ideally suited to this purpose.
 The CCW prototypes have been running for some time at the premises of Chris Moulding, G4HYG.
-I have been running my Sentinel along with my active aerial for a while now and am pleased with their performances, results from both stations can be seen graphically.
+I have been running my Sentinel along with my active aerial for a while now and am pleased with their performances.
 It should be noted that the Sentinel can be used as a general coverage receiver for the frequencies between 2 and 15MHz, when not in use for Noise measuring.

 The receiver monitors 5 discreet frequencies, 3.499, 5.258, 6.999, 10.090 and 13.399MHz.
 Each QRG is monitored in turn during a ten minute period, the median results being sent into the APRS system.
 Because of the reporting requirements, the controlling PC must have Internet access.
 Chris Moulding also points out on his web site that the developed program for this exercise will only run on older machines using either Windows XP, or Windows 2000.
 Thus older laptops can be put into useful service.